 We have thousands of books, audiobooks, movies, and tv shows for kids, teens, and adults to download or stream instantly with an IndyPL Library card.

 Need help?
-Ask a Library staff member at any of our locations or call, text or email Ask-a-Librarian.
+Ask a Library staff member at any of our locations or call, text, or email Ask-a-Librarian.
 The Tinker Station helpline at (317) 275-4500 is also available.
 It is staffed by device experts who can answer questions about how to read, watch, and listen on a PC, tablet or phone.

 Get reading recommendations.

-Finding Indigenous authors for adults & teens.
+Find Indigenous authors for adults & teens.

 Browse suggested viewing and reading from The Eiteljorg Museum.
 Their author selections range from history to science fiction, to autobiography, horror and poetry.
 See some of their recommendations linked to our catalog for easy check out.
 In addition, the museum has a Spotify playlist of the diverse sounds of Indigenous Peoples.
-You can get a preview of what you might see visiting the Eiteljorg Museum.
-Look at some of items in their collection of Native American Art in their online collection.

-In addition, First Nations publishes a list of essential reading for anyone interested in learning about the Native American experience.
+Browse the First Nations list of essential reading for anyone interested in learning about the Native American experience.

 Many of us here – as Native Americans, avid readers, activists for improving Native American economies and communities, and as direct participants in the Native American experience – believe that we are uniquely positioned to suggest this reading list.
 We attempted to include many facets of the Native American experience, as well as books and research reports that would be of interest to a broad variety of readers.” ~ First Nations President & CEO Michael Roberts.

 First Nations indicates on the list which titles are especially good ones to start with.
-Here are a few of their selections or browse the full First Nations list.
+Here are a few of their selections.

 Bury My Heart at Wounded Knee by Dee Brown